-Now, as shown in Figure 6, use your 1/8" (3mm) bit to drill the three holes you've marked.
+Now, as shown in Figure 5, use your $\frac{1}{8}$ " (3mm) bit to drill the three holes you've marked.
 Be careful to not drill into your fingers, if you decide to hold it like the person in the photo above.
-Drill all of the way through the cigar box side and the bracing block as well.
+Drill through the box.

-Step 4-Drilling the Neck Mounting Holes in the Neck
+Step 3-Drilling the Neck Mounting Holes in the Neck

 Now, line the neck back up to the box, in position where it will be mounted, and make a mark through each the holes you just drilled onto the flat part of the neck heel.
 The scratch awl or a small nail is very handy for this.
-The result of the first mark is shown in Figure 7.
+The result of the first mark is shown in Figure 6.